-- Merged institutions must make one return to HESES only.
-Where institutions merge and form a group so that some institutions are subsidiaries of another institution (the 'parent') then the parent institution will make one return to the HESES survey that includes all the relevant group provision.
+- Merged providers must make one return to HESES only.
+Where providers merge and form a group so that some providers are subsidiaries of another provider (the 'parent') then the parent provider will make one return to the HESES survey that includes all the relevant group provision.
 This will be the case whether or not the subsidiaries are legal entities in their own right.
-Wholly owned subsidiaries are considered to be campuses of the parent institution for the purposes of this survey. - Interim arrangements for merged institutions can be agreed with HEFCW for the first year of reporting to facilitate the return of data, for example, HEFCW can provide a breakdown of any comparative data into the pre-merged institutions.
+Wholly owned subsidiaries are considered to be campuses of the parent provider for the purposes of this survey. - 10 Interim arrangements for merged providers can be agreed with HEFCW for the first year of reporting to facilitate the return of data, for example, HEFCW can provide a breakdown of any comparative data into the pre-merged providers.